 Try placing a favorite toy just out of reach when they’re getting close to creeping, and they may work harder to move closer to it.

 When your baby is cruising, call them to come to you when you’re sitting just out of reach, and they may let go of the furniture so they can take a step and grab your hand.

 Make sure your baby’s space is safe for their increasing mobility.
 Babyproof your home by covering sharp corners, securing furniture, and moving breakables out of the way, so your baby can explore safely.

 Don’t stress if your baby doesn’t progress smoothly through the stages of mobility.
-Setbacks, like falls, are normal as your baby learns to walk.
-They may even take their first steps and then go back to crawling for a little while as they gain confidence for more steps.
+Setbacks, like falls, are expected as your baby learns to walk.
+They may even take their first steps, then go back to crawling for a little while as they gain confidence for more steps.

-The wide range of when your baby will hit each milestone means that in most cases, you don’t need to be concerned about where your baby’s skills are right now.
+First, don’t panic!
+Between 9 and 18 months is a wide range of when your baby might reach the walking milestone, and that means in most cases, you don’t need to be concerned about where your baby’s skills are right now.

 This ensures you’ll be intervening early in your baby’s development and nipping any potential concerns in the bud (although, we want to say again that your baby might just be a slow walker who needs a little more time!).

 You should also speak with their doctor about possible further evaluation if your child:

 - develops a skill and then seems to lose it entirely